Math at Home

 - Sorting the washing

-- Tidying away toys – getting the toys in the right boxes
+- Putting away toys – getting the toys in the right boxes

 - Talking about similarities and differences between objects or people